DSI Readers/Writers

 - __init__(table_name, filename, export_cols=None, **kwargs)

-filename: name of the CSV file that will be generated
+Name of the CSV file to be generated.

 - get_rows(collection) None